-It is also important to note that masks must still be worn in many areas such as shops and public transport.
-Often masks that meet at least a medical or FFP2 standard are required.
+It is also important to note that masks must still be worn in some areas such as shops or public transport.
+In some cases, masks are required that meet at least a medical or FFP2 standard.

 Travellers entering or returning from a country where virus variants are widespread within the last ten days prior to their entry must quarantine themselves immediately after their arrival until 14 days after their departure from the affected country and are subject to observation by the local health authority during this time.
 If typical symptoms occur, they must be reported immediately to the health office.
+Exceptions apply to fully vaccinated persons who have been vaccinated with a vaccine assessed by the RKI as effective against the respective virus variant.
 A negative Corona test must also be presented upon entry.
 Which areas are considered "virus variant areas" can be found on the website of the Robert Koch Institute at https://www.rki.de/DE/Content/InfAZ/N/Neuartiges_Coronavirus/Risikogebiete_neu.html.

 Anyone who has stayed in another high-incidence area designated by the RKI within ten days prior to entry must be quarantined, but can end this quarantine by submitting a negative test no earlier than five days after entry.
 For people entering from normal risk areas, proof of complete vaccination with an EU-approved vaccine, recovery or alternatively a negative test result is sufficient.